 The registrar's office processing your name declaration will ask you to first apply for the recognition of divorce.
 You can find more information regarding the recognition of divorce on our website.

-Read here for information on how to change your name.
+Read section 6 for information on how to change your name.

 Changing the order of your forename

 As of 1 November 2018, German nationals can change the order of their forenames by making an officially certified declaration.

 Please note that it is not possible to change the spelling of your forenames, add new forenames or drop forenames as part of this declaration.

 It is your personal decision whether you would like to change the order of your forenames.